+- arises after an offer has been made and it does not require referral to the PAC subcommittee for specific applicant cases (which is needed if the applicant has no degree or a very low degree, e.g. a UK 3rd or equivalent). - 18.
+Notwithstanding the grant of such an exemption, all applicants requiring an academic case must be interviewed.

-- 17. Notwithstanding the grant of such an exemption, all applicants requiring an academic case must be interviewed unless an additional, separate waiver for the course has been agreed by PAC. - 18.
-PAO maintains a list of exempted courses and of exemptions from the academic case requirement.
+20. PAO maintains a list of exempted courses and of exemptions from the academic case requirement.